jinsonvarghese/APTS/standard/2_Safety_Controls/Implementation_Guide.md

 3. **HO domain:** HO-008 captures state dump, HO-015 sends notifications to all configured channels
 4. **SE domain:** SE-006 ceases all scope validation (no new actions to validate)

-Implementation must ensure these cross-domain actions execute independently.
-A failure in AR logging must not delay SC halt.
-A failure in HO notification must not prevent evidence preservation.
+Implementation MUST ensure these cross-domain actions execute independently.
+A failure in AR logging MUST NOT delay SC halt.
+A failure in HO notification MUST NOT prevent evidence preservation.

 ---